diasjuniorr/go-quiz-api/README.md

 ## Getting Started

 If this is your first time encountering Go, please follow [the instructions](https://golang.org/doc/install) to install Go on your computer.
-The kit requires **Go 1.16 or above**.
+The API requires **Go 1.16 or above**.

 ```shell
 # clone the repo